-Our review provides a unique contribution to the discussion of the SCOTUS term.
-The LEC Supreme Court term review will focus exclusively on the most important civil justice-related developments that occurred this past term that are so critical to the everyday operation of the courts, to our understanding of the jurisdictional reach of the courts, to the extension or contraction of tort liabilities, to other regulation of and liabilities attaching to productive activity in the market, and to the health of the economy overall.
-Our panel brings together a group of leading experts on these substantive issues, each with deep experience watching and litigating before the US Supreme Court.
+Our review provided a unique contribution to the discussion of the SCOTUS term.
+The LEC Supreme Court term review focused exclusively on the most important civil justice-related developments that occurred this past term that are so critical to the everyday operation of the courts, to our understanding of the jurisdictional reach of the courts, to the extension or contraction of tort liabilities, to other regulation of and liabilities attaching to productive activity in the market, and to the health of the economy overall.
+Our panel brought together a group of leading experts on these substantive issues, each with deep experience watching and litigating before the US Supreme Court.

 Sarah M. Harris, Partner, Williams & Connolly LLP

-Erin E. Murphy, Partner, Kirkland & Ellis LLP
+Erin E. Murphy, Partner, Clement & Murphy PLLC

 Andrew J. Pincus, Partner, Mayer Brown LLP

 Melissa Arbus Sherry, Partner, Latham & Watkins

 Moderator: Donald J. Kochan, Professor of Law and Deputy Executive Director of the Law & Economics Center, Antonin Scalia Law School at George Mason University